anwesha-umn/TranscribeAI_subtitle_generation/README.md

 # Streamlit GUI

-The app_transcribe.py file includes code for implemeting the GUI.
+The [app_transcribe.py](https://github.com/anwesha-umn/TranscribeAI_subtitle_generation/blob/main/app_transcribe.py)  file includes code for implemeting the GUI.
+Use the following command to run the app: `streamlit run app_transcribe.py`.

 Here is a snapshot of the interface: